 - 799-700: C

 Make sure that you check the very IMPORTANT Explanation of Assignments and Grading, which has information about grading in the course.
 There are Special Course Grading Requirements that you must meet to successfully pass the course.

 Links to course assignment schedules

-For summer 2019, these are the different schedule versions available:
+For spring 2022, these are the different schedule versions available.